swcarpentry/python-novice-inflammation/03-lists.md

 > list2=[8,7,6,5,4,3,2,1]
 > ~~~
 >
-> Now we would like to convert the list1 to a list of integers i.e. removing the quotes in order to match list2 values type.
+> Now we would like to convert the list1 to a list of integers i.e. removing the quotes in order to match list2 items type.
-> In order to do that we will use the basic python function called int() which will remove the quotes around the numbers in list1
+> In order to do that we will use the basic python function called int() which will remove the quotes around the numbers in list1.
+>
 > We will also use a for loop that we already saw in the previous lesson (02-loop)
 >
 > ~~~ {.python}